-- H27 Any household whose accommodation is tied to the job of one of its members this should be coded 06 or 09 as appropriate.
-People in tied accommodation whose employer is a Local Authority or New Town should also be coded 06. - H28 In any doubtful case ask 'What is the agreement with your landlord?' and code accordingly. - H29 Do not count as rent-free cases where a rent would normally be paid but the whole amount is rebated (or paid direct to the landlord through Housing Benefit).
+- H19 Any household whose accommodation is tied to the job of one of its members this should be coded 06 or 09 as appropriate.
+People in tied accommodation whose employer is a Local Authority or New Town should also be coded 06. - H20 In any doubtful case ask 'What is the agreement with your landlord?' and code accordingly. - H21 Do not count as rent-free cases where a rent would normally be paid but the whole amount is rebated (or paid direct to the landlord by the DSS through Housing Benefit).